Charles Marohn

 Charles Marohn (born c.
 1973) is an American author, land-use planner, municipal engineer, and the founder and president of Strong Towns, an organization which advocates for the development of dense towns and the restructuring of suburbia.

 Early life and education

 Charles L. Marohn Jr grew up in Baxter, Minnesota on a small farm.

 He graduated from Brainerd High School in 1991.
 Marohn received a Bachelor of Science in Civil Engineering and a Masters in Urban and Regional Planning from the University of Minnesota.
 In 2000 he became a licensed professional engineer (PE) in the state of Minnesota.

-In 2015, he faced scrutiny by the state licensing board after an engineer from South Dakota reported Marohn for failing to renew his license in the mandated time frame, yet still calling himself a PE.
-Marohn admits to missing the license renewal deadline but acted quickly upon being made aware of the situation and addressed the oversight.
-Marohn viewed this action as a limitation upon his first amendment rights because of his critical statements made about the practices of traffic engineering, as well as his disapproval of civil engineers who he views as doing little to protect human life on roads.
+In 2022, Maron was appealing a fine by the state licensing board for having a gap in his engineering license, yet still calling himself a PE.
+Marohn and Sam Gedge at the Institute for Justice viewed this action as a limitation upon his first amendment rights because of his critical statements made about the practices of traffic engineering, as well as his disapproval of civil engineers who he views as doing little to protect human life on roads.